philipwalton/html-inspector/README.md

 ```

 - **event**: (String) The name of the event.
 See below for a complete list of events.
 - **callback**: (Function) A function to be invoked when the event occurs.
-The function will be passed certain argument depending on the event type.
+The function will be passed certain arguments depending on the event type.
 See the event list below for argument details.

-Here is a an example of binding a function to the event "class":
+Here is a an example of binding a function to the "class" event:

 ```js
 listener.on("class", function(className, domElement) {